top of page

 Return on Ad Spend (ROAS): Measure the revenue generated for every dollar spent on advertising.
 ROAS is calculated by dividing total revenue by total ad spend.
 High ROAS indicates that your TV ad campaign effectively drives sales and generates profit.

-Sales Lift: Analyze the increase in sales attributable to your TV ad campaign.
+Sales Lift: Analyse the increase in sales attributable to your TV ad campaign.
 Comparing sales data before, during, and after the campaign helps isolate the impact of your ads.
 Sales lift demonstrates the direct influence of your TV ads on consumer purchasing behaviour.

 Audience Targeting and Segmentation